Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Results

-To evaluate the impact of different metadata priors on LACT image quality, we conduct ablation experiments on the CTRATE.
-Metadata are naturally categorized into three types: physical scanning parameters (tube current, exposure time, bed position and acquisition angles), demographics (patient gender and age), and diagnostic information (predicted diseases and physician impressions), denoted as \emph{Phy}, \emph{Demo}, and \emph{Diag}, respectively.
-Quantitative results are summarized in Table \ref{tab:ablation}.
+We study how clinical metadata influences LACT reconstruction quality on CTRATE by ablating three metadata categories: physical scanning parameters (tube current, exposure time, bed position and acquisition angles), demographics (patient gender and age), and diagnostic information (predicted diseases and physician impressions), denoted as \emph{Phy}, \emph{Demo}, and \emph{Diag}, respectively. {We evaluate five variants: (i) no-metadata baseline where the T5X cross-attention receives a null token, (ii) three single-category ablations that remove one metadata group at a time, and (iii) the full-metadata model.
+All variants share the same network backbone, ADMM/data-consistency configuration, sampling steps, and training protocol to isolate the effects of metadata.} Quantitative results are summarized in Table \ref{tab:ablation} and reported as slice-level statistics.

-Under the 120{\degree} truncated-scan condition, where data completeness is high, metric differences among ablation variants are minimal.
-SSIM stabilizes at 0.935, nMI remains around 1.354, and PCC stays at 0.995, regardless of the type of metadata.
-The only observable change occurs in PSNR, which drops by about 0.08 dB when any single metadata type is removed These results imply that under sufficiently complete acquisition conditions, the reconstruction model relies primarily on data consistency rather than auxiliary metadata.
-This finding is further supported by Fig. \ref{fig4}(a), where metadata-free reconstruction achieves comparable image quality with our metadata-guided reconstruction method at 120{\degree}.